Medication Summary

 Class Summary

 These agents are essential in the treatment of foodborne botulism and wound botulism.
 Heptavalent antitoxin (toxins A through G) is available at the Centers for Disease Control and Prevention (CDC).
 The CDC phone number is (770) 488-7100.
-Twenty percent of patients experience some degree of serum sickness or hypersensitivity reaction, and anaphylaxis can also occur.
-Patients who react to a test dose must be desensitized.
-Because of the risk of adverse reactions, prophylactic antitoxin is not recommended in patients who are exposed to botulism toxin but who have no symptoms.
-These patients may undergo gastric lavage or induced vomiting in an attempt to eliminate the toxin prior to absorption.
+Because of the risk of adverse reactions and lack of human clinical data, prophylactic antitoxin is not recommended in patients who are exposed to botulism toxin but who have no symptoms - however, it may be considered after a known high risk exposure as an extraordinary measure [9] .

 Botulinum antitoxin, heptavalent (HBAT)